 The curriculum exposes students to a broad array of analytical tools, including economics, budgeting, accounting, capital financing, investment management, debt management and financial statement analysis.
 Our graduates take a wide range of jobs, including budget analyst, consultant, finance director, grants manager, program auditor, hospital administrator, and bond rater.

 All Capstone projects begin in the fall and are completed at the end of the spring semester.
 Full-time students who begin in the spring semester typically need 2½ years to complete their degree.
+CAP-GP.3148 is recommended for students interested in quantitative analyst positions.
 Finance students choose one of the following Capstone courses: